Omni Calculator logo

 In triangular spacing, even rows will sometimes have one less plant, as shown in the image within the calculator.
 Don't worry.
 The plant spacing calculator will take this into account.

-6. In the Advanced mode, you can estimate the cost of purchasing the plants you need for your planting project, given the total plants.
+6. Use the Plants cost section of the calculator to estimate the cost of purchasing the plants you need for your planting project, given the total plants.
 Just input the total plants and cost-per-plant to get the total cost.

 And here is how to proceed with hedgerows: